-Following decades of Co2 emissions entering the atmosphere, there have been changes to weather patterns.
-As well as changes to the behaviors of wildlife and problems with our health.
+Following decades of Co2 emissions entering the atmosphere, there have been changes to weather patterns, as well as to wildlife behavior and knock-on problems with our health.
 This has all resulted in an uptake in green energy.
 So we ask the question, how green is green energy really?

 So, is green energy better for us and the environment?